Director of CSB

 Bellini Life Sciences Building, Room 457

-Research interest: nonribosomal peptide synthetase, NRPS, X-ray crystallography, electron microscopy, antibiotics, green chemicals, chemical biology, macromolecular machine, protein structure, megaenzyme
+Research interest: nonribosomal peptide synthetases, NRPS, X-ray crystallography, electron microscopy, antibiotics, green chemicals, chemical biology, macromolecular machines, protein structure, megaenzyme

 Albert M. Berghuis

-Dr. Berghuis’ research focuses on exploiting various complementary biophysical techniques, such as X-ray diffraction, scattering and nuclear magnetic resonance spectroscopy, to examine the structural basis for enzyme mediated catalysis.
-Knowledge gained from these studies can subsequently be applied to the development of drugs, when the enzyme is implicated in disease.
-Alternatively, such information can inform protein-engineering efforts for green chemistry applications, if the enzyme catalyzes an industrial relevant chemical transformation.
-One of the main research directions pursued in Dr. Berghuis’ lab is the study of bacterial enzymes that provide protection to anti-infectives, thus conferring antibiotic resistance.
-This research has shed light on the origins of bacterial drug resistance, and more importantly, has informed the development of next-generation anti-infectives that are less susceptible to antibiotic resistance.
-In this context, Dr. Berghuis is also pursuing adjuvant therapy strategies by employing various structure-guided lead development approaches, such as fragment screening, with the objective of combating in antibiotic resistant infections.
+Dr. Berghuis’ research focuses on exploiting various complementary biophysical techniques, such as X-ray diffraction, scattering and nuclear magnetic resonance spectroscopy to examine the structural basis for enzyme mediated catalysis.
+Knowledge gained from these studies can be applied to the development of drugs if the enzyme is implicated in disease.
+As well, such information can aid protein engineering efforts for green chemistry applications if the enzyme catalyzes an industrially relevant chemical transformation.
+One of the main research directions pursued in Dr. Berghuis’ lab is the study of bacterial enzymes that provide protection against anti-infectives, thus conferring antibiotic resistance.
+This research has shed light on the origins of bacterial drug resistance and, more importantly, has informed the development of next-generation anti-infectives, which are less susceptible to antibiotic resistance.
+In this context, Dr. Berghuis is also pursuing adjuvant therapy strategies by employing various structure-guided development approaches such as fragment screening, with the objective of combating antibiotic resistant infections.

 Khanh Huy Bui

 Cilia are hair-like structures protruding out of the cell, taking part in a wide variety of biological processes.
-Since the cilia play an essential role in the development and function of the cell, cilia-related diseases usually have detrimental effects on the development and the health of patients such as retardation, blindness and chronic respiratory diseases.
-Understanding how cilia function, will provide opportunities to effectively diagnose and treat cilia-related diseases.
-Our research focuses on elucidating the three-dimensional structure of the cilia and the underlying logistic system used to dynamically maintain and assemble the cilia.
-We aim to obtain high resolutions of various components of the cilia by cryo-electron microscopy and cryo-electron tomography.
-Together with complementary data, we will model the atomic structures of cilia components to get novel insights into the molecular mechanism of ciliary assembly.
-In addition, we will also use correlative light and electron microscopy to exploring the ciliary dynamics.
+Since the cilia play an essential role in the development and function of the cell, cilia-related malfunction usually has detrimental effects on the development and the health of patients, such as retardation, blindness and chronic respiratory diseases.
+Understanding how cilia function will provide opportunities to effectively diagnose and treat cilia-related diseases.
+Dr. Huy Bui’s research focuses on elucidating the three-dimensional structure of the cilia and the underlying logistic system used to dynamically maintain and assemble the cilia.
+The lab aims to obtain high resolutions images of various components of the cilia by cryo-electron microscopy and cryo-electron tomography.
+Using complementary data, the lab models the atomic structures of cilia components to obtain novel insight into the molecular mechanism of ciliary assembly.
+In addition, they use correlative light and electron microscopy to explore the ciliary dynamics.